tucunduva/ardour3-floss-tutorial/_posts/2014-12-31-introduction.md

   creditlink:
 ---

-**Ardour** is a full-featured, free and open-source hard disk recorder and digital audio workstation program suitable for professional use.
+**Ardour** is a professional, full-featured hard disk recorder and Digital Audio Workstation (DAW).
+Ardour is a Free/Libre Open Source Software (FLOSS).

 It features unlimited audio tracks and buses, non-destructive, non-linear editing with unlimited undo, and anything-to-anywhere signal routing.
 It supports standard file formats, such as BWF, WAV, WAV64, AIFF and CAF, and it can use LADSPA, LV2, VST and AudioUnit plugin formats.